 Leverage allows you to start trading with very little capital

 Leverage is another good reason why real traders like to trade Forex.
-With leveraged accounts, it is possible for retail traders to trade bigger volumes than their capital would normally allow.
+With leverage, it’is possible for traders to trade bigger volumes than their capital would normally allow.

 So what exactly is leverage?

-Brokers give their clients access to more buying power based on the leverage the broker provides.
-This allows traders to trade much bigger positions in the markets with relatively small capital investments.
+Brokers give their clients access to more buying power based on the allowed leverage.
+This allows traders to trade much bigger positions in the markets with relatively small deposits.

-Leverage is represented as a ratio like 50:1 or 100:1 and can range from 1 to 500.
-To see the total position size your leverage will allow you can simply multiply your account size by your leverage.
+Leverage is represented as a ratio like 50:1 and can range from 1 to 500.
+To see the total position size your leverage allows simply multiply your account size by your leverage.

 Trading with leverage can be very risky and dangerous.

-The uninitiated trader can wipe out an entire account by using leverage incorrectly.
+The uninitiated trader can wipe out entire accounts by using it incorrectly.
 High leverage and bad risk management is a recipe for disaster!

-However, most brokers offer negative balance protection that protects clients from that sort of unwanted experience.
+However, most brokers offer negative balance protection that protects clients from that sort of thing.

-The way the brokers does this is through the Margin and Margin requirements set by the broker.
+The way brokers do this is through the Margin and Margin requirements.

 What exactly is Margin?

-In basic terms, margin is the deposit required by a broker in order for a trader to open and hold any given position(s)
+In basic terms, margin is the deposit required by a broker for a trader to open and hold any given position(s)

-It is NOT a transaction fee.
-The Margin is something you will get back whether you win or lose your trade.
+It’s not a transaction fee.
+The margin is something you’ll get back when you win or lose your trade.

-Think of Margin like the collateral or deposit the bank would require in order to grant you a home loan.
-It is not exactly the same thing but you get the idea.
+Think of Margin like the collateral the bank requires in order to grant you a home loan.
+It’s not exactly the same thing but you get the idea.

 So what does this have to do with negative balance protection?
-Whenever a trading account is over-leveraged and at risk of running out of available margin the broker will close all the open positions.
+A broker will close all active open positions when an account is over-leveraged and at risk of running out of available margin.

 This is what is called a Margin Call.
-It is a safe-guard that protects both the broker and the trader.
-It is something that you will want to avoid.
+It’s a safeguard that protects both the broker and the trader.
+It is something you’ll want to avoid.

 A broker does not want to be owed money by a trader that is not able to pay it back.

-The FX markets has great Liquidity and Volatility
+The FX markets have great Liquidity and Volatility

 The Forex Market has an estimated trading volume of $5 Trillion per day.
-Huge trading volumes, coupled with millions of active speculators and other participants creates high liquidity.
+Huge trading volumes, coupled with millions of active speculators and other participants create high liquidity.

-Think of Liquidity as the amount of active participants and trading volume in the market at any given moment.
+Think of Liquidity as the number of active participants and trading volume in the market at any given moment.

 The Forex Market has the highest liquidity of any other financial market in the world.